kovdan01/melon/src/server/storage/README.md

    mysql -u melon -p melon < sql/db_scheme_dump.sql
    ```

-9. If you want to use other database name, username  and etc you can set up environment variables.
+9. If you want to use other database name, username and etc you can set up environment variables:

-   (You **do not** need them if you use default values for configurations like in steps 1-7)
+   (You **do not** need them if you use default values for configurations as in 1 - 8)
    ```bash
    DB_USER="your_user"              // default: melon